About North Center

 If it's space you're after, then you're in the right neighborhood.
 There are plenty of single-family homes in North Center that offer more square footage (and bedrooms) than the average Chicago home—the caveat, of course, is they run at a higher price range.
 But this might be worth it as most single-family homes offer either a front or backyard (if you're lucky, both!).
 However, if budget is on your mind, there are a handful of more reasonably priced mid-rise condo buildings, or you can always venture over to Lakeview for a more affordable home.

 Thanks to its international history, North Center is a great melting pot of all types of cuisine.
 A drive down Lincoln Avenue reveals some of the area’s finest restaurants, ranging from pizzerias to Irish bistros.
 The Bad Apple is one of the area’s most popular establishments, with creative burgers and a wide selection of craft beer.
 Korean, Japanese, and Thai cuisines are also represented, as are many of the European meals popular during the neighborhood’s earliest days.
-Check out Laschet's Inn for a German-American menu and steins of beer.
+Check out Laschet's Inn for a German-American menu and steins of great beer.

 Residents of North Center tend to be a bit more settled than city-dwellers in neighborhoods more focused on entertainment and nightlife.
 Residents come to North Center for Lane Tech, one of the most sought-after magnet high schools in the city, and many other inhabitants of the neighborhood would rather cultivate a garden than hit the club.
 While parks are few and far between, just about every street is lined with trees on either side.